KendallP4299/TEPlus-Complement-Creator/README.md

 ARMOR
 =========================================================================================
 In the Armor Tab, both the chestplate and boots have some extra features.
 Both allow for the user to specify the amount of basic Armor, Armor Toughness, and Knockback Resistance.
-These values are applied to the item only AFTER the
+If you choose to enter number value that are different than the default ones on the armor when hovering over the item in-game, these values are applied to the item only AFTER the
 Life Plus or Agility enchantment is added to the armor pieces.

 Armor, Toughness, and Knockback Resist are measured as a decimal. (ex.
 5.0, 2.3, and 0.4 respectively), if an armor piece doesn't have one of the three number values, just input 0.